lvndry/Candy-Sorter/README.md

 # Candy Sorter

-UI for a candy sorter (for rasberry)
+UI for a candy sorter (for raspberry)